Jschles1/Jschles1.github.io/_posts/2017-06-16-rails_portfolio_project_trainer_client_tracker.markdown

 end
 ```

 Here, the `:weight_recording`'s of each `WeightHistory` object belonging to the client and added up and set equal to a local variable called `progress`.
 The client's `:progress` attribute is then updated to equal the value of the `progress` variable.
+Finally, the `complete_appointment` method is called, which simply adds 1 to the client's `completed_appointments` attribute.

 After overcoming these problems after much difficulty, I felt like a huge "weight" had been lifted off my back.
 While I did run into a few more frustrating problems that I won't mention here, I managed to find a solution for mostly all of them.
 Again, finishing this project came down to perserverance and never giving up in the presence of what it seemed like endless errors.
 I am very eager to move on from this project as soon as I can and finally move into the JavaScript section of the course.